Opening a Café in Germany: What you need to know

 Professional Requirements: Starting a Café without formal training?

-The hospitality industry is tricky – get expert advice
+The hospitality industry is tricky

 A solid business plan is essential for success.
 Making a profit in this industry is difficult at the best of times.
 You can’t just wing it!
 So, an expert consultant can be worth it.
 A good one can give you invaluable advice and support to help you turn a decent profit later down the track.

-In terms of financing, experience in the hospitality sector can boost your chances of getting funding for your cafe.
+In terms of financing, experience in the hospitality sector can boost your chances of getting funding for your café.

 Café know-how